How Does Bipolar Disorder Affect Your Body?

 • Increased pulse

-In the short-term, these effects aren’t too much to worry about.
+These effects aren’t too much to worry about in the short term.
 However, if not treated properly, an overstimulated cardiovascular system can lead to: ⁷

 • Heart attack